AdiNarendra98/AI-for-Fashion/SayMeFashion/README.md

-# Recommender System : Ecommerce Project - Clothes Recommendation
+# Recommender System : Ecommerce Project - Fashion Recommendation

 **It is a personalized Fashion Recommender system that generates recommendations for the user based on an input given.It was built during my Senior Year of my Undergrad.**